-From 2 cups of DEL MONTE Sliced Peaches, drain the syrup reserving it for later use.
+From 2 cups of Del Monte Sliced Peaches, drain the syrup reserving it for later use.
 Cut slices in halves.
-To 1⁄4 cup of syrup from the peaches add 1 tablespoon lemon juice, 1 tablespoon orange juice, 1 tablespoon sugar and 1⁄4 cup finely diced sweet pickle.
+To 1⁄4 cup of syrup from the peaches add 1 tablespoon lemon juice, 1 tablespoon sugar and 1⁄4 cup finely diced sweet pickle.
 Chill the dressing and the pickles separately for an hour or more.
 Just before serving, arrange the peaches in cocktail glasses and pour over them the dressing.